devflowinc/ruby-sdk/docs/DatasetApi.md

 Create dataset

-Create dataset  Create a new dataset.
+Create a new dataset.
 The auth'ed user must be an owner of the organization to create a dataset.

 ### Examples